austoonz/Convert/docs/functions/ConvertFrom-MemoryStream.md

 ```

 ### -ToString
-Switch parameter to specify a conversion to a string object.
+(Deprecated) Switch parameter to specify a conversion to a string object.
+This switch will be removed from future revisions to simplify cmdlet parameters.

 ```yaml
 Type: SwitchParameter